SageAgastya/common-configuration/README.md

 # common-configuration
-Sample code to demonstrate various ways to enforce using common configuraion by the clientssasasa.
+Sample code to demonstrate various ways to enforce using common configuraion by the clients